 But sucking and failing are not synonymous.
 You can write something that sucks, but not fail at writing.
 The only time you fail at writing is when you give up and stop.

 It’s okay to write something that sucks.
 Sucky writing is why we have the revision process.
 You can turn terrible writing into good writing with a little revision.
-Or, you know, a little help from your favorite editor.

 The completion of a first draft is not the end: it’s a beginning.
 It’s the time when you throw out your doubts and your hatred for your draft that sucks, and truly dive into your draft.
 You get to know it.
 Learn its strengths and weaknesses.
 Understand its needs and its desires: what it’s trying to communicate.